KoppesEA/INS-1_PWS_RNA-Seq/README.md

 Splice-aware refrence-based alignment using STAR version 2.7.0e was implemented with options specified in `STAR_RnorCustom_mapping.sh` combined with the custom annotation genomic indexes generated in Part I.

 Gene-level feature counts were made with HTseq version 0.11.2 using parameters specified in `HTSeq_Rnorcustom_v98.sh`.
-*Note that the settings* `--mode union` *and* `--nonqunique all` *were required to accurately quantify the overlapping bicistronic Snurf-Snrpn transcript and the multicopy Snord115 and Snord116 genes.*
+*Note that the settings* `--mode union` *and* `--nonqunique all` *were required to accurately quantify the overlapping bicistronic Snurf-Snrpn transcript and the multicopy Snord115 and Snord116 genes of the PWS domain.*

 The DESeq2 version 3.9 R package (R version 3.6) was used for differential expression anlaysis as implemented in R script `Deseq2_STARHTSeq_RScript.R`.